dulekang1025/Binary-Image-Segmentation/README.md

 An example input output is shown below where left is the input and right is the output.
 The input image and the configuration file is provided together with the source code.
 ![avatar](https://github.com/dulekang1993/Binary-Image-Segmentation/blob/master/example.png)

-Reference : Project Description of project 1 of COMP 6651 – Winter 2018 by Dr. Tiberiu Popa
+Reference : Project Description of p1 for COMP 6651 – Winter 2019 by Dr. Tiberiu Popa, Concordia University.